EmergeTools/emerge-android/gradle-plugin/README.md

 ### VCS

-Emerge is best designed to work as part of your CI workflow for diffing and comparing size, performance and snapshots.
+Emerge works best as part of your CI workflow for diffing and comparing size, snapshots and performance.
 To ensure these comparisons are accurate, Emerge leverages VCS information to accurately determine the proper comparison builds.

 #### Configuration